ITensor/website/docs/classes/mps.md

 # MPS and IQMPS #

 MPS and IQMPS are matrix product states consisting of ITensors and IQTensors respectively.
 Otherwise both classes have an identical interface.
+In the documentation below, MPS may refer to either an MPS or IQMPS if used in a generic context.
+The type `Tensor` refers to `ITensor` for an MPS and `IQTensor` for an IQMPS.

 An MPS can be constructed from either a [[SiteSet|classes/siteset]] or an [[InitState|classes/initstate]].